kahnjw/RequestAdapter/README.md

 npm install requestadapter
 ```

 RequestAdapter exposes an interface for interacting with javascript request response objects on Node and in the browser in a simple, unified way.
+It is best used in combination with [superagent](https://github.com/visionmedia/superagent).

 ## var ra = new RequestAdapter(requestResponse);